FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

 * Maximum attendance > 0

 Given that I have the app and I'm logged in as an organizer.
-When I want to access and/or modify all the information about each events'sessions.
+When I want to access and/or modify all the information about each events' sessions.
 Then the app should display all the events of a conference and,for each event, allow me to tap on them in order to see their sessions and to possibly add,alter or remove them.